Beginner’s Guide to Loose Leaf Tea

 Black tea, green tea, oolong, white and pu’er are all from the same Camellia Sinensis plant.
-The difference in taste among kinds of tea comes from where they grow and how they are processed.
+The difference in taste among kinds of tea comes from where they grow, when they are picked, and how they are processed.
 All teas contain caffeine- even decaffeinated teas contain small amounts.
 It is the caffeine in tea that made it so popular in early history with many Buddhist monks drinking tea to stay awake for long meditation.

 We love tea because as a single plant it demonstrates one of the widest spectrums of taste and texture, highlighting the nature of the land on which it grows and the craft that it takes to coax the best from each leaf.
 Drinking tea is a connection to the land, a ritual of contemplation, and one very fine taste experience.

 Why drink fine loose leaf tea?

 1. It’s cheaper.
 Fine loose leaf tea can be re-steeped many times.
 When you break it down, even high end loose leaf tea is cheaper than most tea bags by the serving.

 2. It tastes way better.
 Tea bags have to be manufactured in big bulk runs, and then they sit for months before being consumed.
 We air ship loose leaf tea directly from our partner farmers in China fresh in small batches.
 Plus, paper tea bags absorb tea oils, meaning you loose part of the flavor of the tea.

 3. Better for the farmers and the earth.
 Buying hand-crafted tea supports family farms and creates real incentives to protect tea growing regions.
 Tea bag tea is made in bulk on plantations.
 Dispensing with the extra packaging of bags inside bags also lightens all of our carbon footprints.